ahmedwael49674/AbstractFactory-transactions/README.md

 In this example, the `TransactionFactory` switch between retrieving transaction form database or from CSV file.

 ## How to run
+### Docker
+For running with docker use [Laravel Sail](https://laravel.com/docs/8.x/sail) package which is already included in `compposer.json`, simply it's a `docker-compose` came with PHP, MySQL, and Redis and it'ss ready to start with one single command .
 1. Clone the project.
+2. Run `composer install`
+3. Run `sail up -d`

+### Local
+1. Clone the project.
+2. Run `composer install`
-2. Set up .env
+3. Set up .env
-3. Run `php artisan migrate --seed` which will seed the database exactly like `database.sql`
+4. Run `php artisan migrate --seed` which will seed the database exactly like `database.sql`
-4. Run `php artisan test`
+5. Run `php artisan test`
-5. Run `php artisan serv`
+6. Run `php artisan serv`

 ## API's
 GET `/api/v1/transactions?source={source}` : index all transactions, required query parameter should passed with request `source` where source is db or csv